Murder of Sara Sharif: Discovery of the body and investigation

 On the day of Sara's death, 8 August 2023, Sara's older brother sent a friend a text message stating that his sister had died.
-The same day, Urfan messaged ad hoc travel agent Nadeem Riaz, asking for eight one-way aeroplane tickets to Islamabad, Pakistan.
+The same day, Beinash called a travel agency about aeroplane tickets to Pakistan, but the call ended without tickets booked.
+An hour later, Urfan messaged ad hoc travel agent Nadeem Riaz, asking for eight one-way aeroplane tickets to Islamabad, Pakistan.
 Urfan claimed that his cousin had died.
 Riaz said that he had known Urfan for 11 years prior to the message, and that he did not notice anything unusual.

 Urfan Sharif, his wife Beinash Batool, and his brother Faisal Malik departed from the UK for Islamabad on 9 August, a day before Sara's body was found.
 Urfan made a 999 call from Pakistan in the early morning of 10 August – shortly after he arrived in Islamabad.
 He admitted, "I've killed my daughter", stating, "It wasn't my intention to kill her, but I beat her up too much."
 He told the dispatcher that his actions were intended as punishment, saying, "I'm a cruel father."
 Shortly after the end of the call, Sara's body was discovered at her residence on Hammond Road, Horsell by a police constable.
 Urfan left a note addressed to Sara near her body, apologising for her death and asking that she be buried in accordance with Islamic funeral traditions.
 Surrey Police identified Urfan, Beinash and Faisal as persons of interest.

 On 15 August 2023, a post-mortem examination discovered that Sara had suffered numerous and severe injuries over an extended period.

 International manhunt

 Despite the lack of an extradition treaty between the United Kingdom and Pakistan, an international search was launched in Jhelum.
-The police requested information two weeks after the discovery of Sara's body, urging anyone who had contact with her to come forward.
+Surrey Police requested information two weeks after the discovery of Sara's body, urging anyone who had contact with her to come forward.
 Muhammad Sharif, Urfan's father, said that Urfan had visited him in Jhelum while fleeing and that Urfan told him that Sara's death was accidental.
 According to Muhammad, Urfan was hiding out of fear and added that Urfan was likely not "think[ing] properly".

 On 12 September 2023, police raided Muhammad's house in Jhelum, and recovered Urfan's five living children in good condition.
 The Pakistani government then assumed custody over the children.
 On 13 September, Urfan, Beinash, and Faisal were arrested at Gatwick Airport on suspicion of murder after disembarking a flight from Sialkot via Dubai.
 They had voluntarily returned to the UK.